 CD4% is sometimes a more stable indication of whether there has been a change in the immune system.
-An unexpected drop in CD4 count when the percentage hasn’t changed indicates this drop is not clinically significant.
+If the percentage hasn’t changed, any changes in the absolute count are not important.

 - A CD4% of 29% is about the same as a count of over 500 cells/mm3, but there is a wider range for higher values.

 - The average normal CD4 percentage for someone who is HIV negative is about 40%.
 The normal range is anywhere from about 25% to 65%.